derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 }
 ```

-By using `null` we can provide a more intentional path for the engine to execute code when the program is being interacted with.
+By using `null` we can provide a more intentional path (code flow) for the engine to execute code when the program is being interacted with.

 #### Undefined